2017 HAGERTY SILVER SUMMIT CLASSIC CAR ADVENTURE

 Entry and Event Information

 The Hagerty Silver Summit is our 100% tarmac classic car adventure which explores the fantastic roads and sights of Colorado.
 This budget-minded adventure for pre-1979 touring and sportscars follows our famous recipe for success.
 This un-scored, non-competitive event takes place entirely within the state of Colorado, and consists of approximately 700 miles of driving over three days.
-Starting at the new Hagerty Collector Car Insurance office in Colorado, the event uses easy to follow way-finding instructions which are detailed and clear.
+The event uses easy to follow way-finding instructions which are detailed and clear.
 No special calculations or rally knowledge is required.
 Driving is planned during daylight hours, and as per all our events, the route will remain secret until entrants receive their route book at registration.
 We promise three days of adventure filled with great roads, great cars and great people.
+Start and finish location for the 2018 Hagerty Silver Summit will be within 2-3 hours drive from Denver, with locations to be announced when entry opens.

 - Entry forms released.
 Entry opens at 10am